John D Dingell Veteran Affairs Medical Center Substance Use Disorder Services (SUDS)

 John D Dingell Veteran Affairs Medical Center Substance Use Disorder Services (SUDS) - Detroit, MI

 John D Dingell Veteran Affairs Medical Center Substance Use Disorder Services suds is an addiction treatment center located at 4646 John R Road, 11-mh in the 48201 zip code in Detroit, MI.
 It is operated by the U. S. Department of Veterans Affairs.
-John D Dingell Veteran Affairs Medical Center Substance Use Disorder Services suds provides methadone detox, relapse prevention from naltrexone and buprenorphine maintenance.
-Some of the treatment approaches used by John D Dingell Veteran Affairs Medical Center Substance Use Disorder Services suds include anger management, rational emotive behavioral therapy and motivational interviewing.
-John D Dingell Veteran Affairs Medical Center Substance Use Disorder Services suds also specializes in detox services and offers cocaine detox, in-patient methamphetamines detoxification and residential benzodiazepines detox.
-John D Dingell Veteran Affairs Medical Center Substance Use Disorder Services suds provides outpatient methadone/buprenorphine/naltrexone treatment, outpatient heroin detoxification and intensive outpatient heroin treatment services.
-It also provides supervised heroin detox, inpatient treatment for co-occurring mental health and heroin use and residential heroin use treatment.
+John D Dingell Veteran Affairs Medical Center Substance Use Disorder Services suds provides methadone for pain management, methadone detoxification and suboxone prescription.
+Some of the treatment approaches used by John D Dingell Veteran Affairs Medical Center Substance Use Disorder Services suds include anger management, 12 step rehabilitation and motivational incentives.
+John D Dingell Veteran Affairs Medical Center Substance Use Disorder Services suds also specializes in detox services and offers cocaine detox, residential benzodiazepines detoxification and inpatient opioid detox.
+John D Dingell Veteran Affairs Medical Center Substance Use Disorder Services suds provides outpatient heroin detox, regular outpatient heroin treatment and outpatient methadone/buprenorphine/naltrexone treatment.
+It also provides residential heroin use treatment, supervised heroin detox and inpatient treatment for heroin addiction and mental health diagnosis.
 Other addiction treatment offered includes gambling disorder treatment.

 Address: 4646 John R Road, 11-MH, Detroit, MI 48201